Many years ago, when I started a position as Operations Manager for a warehouse, I would ask myself questions, such as:

 This not only resulted in lost and damaged inventory, and delayed orders, but the bigger issue was we were physically out of available bins when SAP showed we had plenty.
 We put ourselves in a position where we could not trust the data in our system.
 We became overcapacity and gridlocked due to poor planning and lack of knowledge of SAP’s capabilities.

-Adapting to Growth with SAP Best Practices
+Adapting to SAP Best Practices

 Change is necessary for growth and just because something worked in the past or had always been done a certain way, does not mean it’s the best solution for the current state.
 For the horror story above, we quickly needed education and had to change our processes, strategy, and master data to have SAP once again work for us and automate our warehouse processes.